VelizarHristov/xquery-intellij-plugin/docs/XPath and XQuery Extensions.md

 MarkLogic supports using the `private` keyword in place of XQuery 3.0 annotations, in addition to the `%private` annotation.

+#### Transactions

+    Module := VersionDecl?
+(LibraryModule | MainModule) ( TransactionSeparator VersionDecl?
+(LibraryModule | MainModule) )*
+    TransactionSeparator := ";"
+    ApplyExpr ::= ConcatExpr ( ( TransactionSeparator ConcatExpr )+ TransactionSeparator? )?

+MarkLogic supports using ";" to separate transactions.
+Within this grammar, MarkLogic transactions that provide a `VersionDecl` or `Prolog` are parsed in `Module` nodes, while those that don't are parsed in `ApplyExpr` nodes.
+This is to be compatible with Scripting extensions.

+The `ApplyExpr` grammar has been modified to make the final transaction separator optional.
+The final transaction separator is required in Scripting extensions, and is invalid for MarkLogic.

 ### Saxon Vendor Extensions